Administration

 • Prescription is complete and valid.

 • The treating physician is responsible for completing the prescription and documenting any special requirements.
-If the prescription is incomplete, obtain this from the prescribing physician.

 • IV access is patent and appropriate to use.